davetcoleman/baxter_cpp/README.md

    * Simulated controllers using [ros_control](http://wiki.ros.org/ros_control)
    * Simulated head display
    * Not implemented yet: simulated cameras, sonars, or other sensors.
 Feel free to add!
- * Baxter pick and place with MoveIt!
+ * Baxter pick and place with MoveIt
    * Generate grasps for simple blocks on a table
    * Execute a pick and place routine (not robust yet)
    * Other tools for testing trajectories